min2028/flashcard-java/README.md

 ## User Stories

 Functions the application will have:
-- As a user, I want to be able to create and delete a divider
+- As a user, I want to be able to create a divider
-- As a user, I want to be able to create and delete a subject
+- As a user, I want to be able to create a subject
-- As a user, I want to be able to create and delete flashcard
+- As a user, I want to be able to create a flashcard
-- As a user, I want to be able to add flashcards to a subject.
+- As a user, I want to be able to add flashcards to a subject
-- As a user, I want to be able to add subjects to a divider.
+- As a user, I want to be able to add subjects to a divider
 - As a user, I want to be able to see the date the flashcard was added
+- As a user, I want to be able to save my flashcards, subjects, and dividers to file
+- As a user, I want to be able to load my flashcards, subjects, and dividers from file